ibm-cloud-docs/watson-assistant/conversational-search.md

  For more information about configuring {{site.data.keyword.discoveryshort}}, see [Discovery configure](/docs/watson-assistant?topic=watson-assistant-search-add#search-add-configure).
 For more information about configuring Elasticsearch, see [Elasticsearch configure](/docs/watson-assistant?topic=watson-assistant-search-elasticsearch-add#setup-elasticsearch).

+ ## Configure your assistant to use conversational search
+ {: #conversational-search-assistant-configure}

+After you enable Conversational search, you must configure your assistant to use Conversational search by adding **Search for the answer** in **No action matches**.
+For more information about updating *No action matches* to use search, see [Use search when no action matches](/docs/watson-assistant?topic=watson-assistant-search-integration-enhancement#search-no-action-matches).

 ## Test Conversational search
 {: #conversational-search-test}